johnjschenk/Rcode/README.md

 # Rcode

-R code used in various studies
+R code used in various studies.
-Use at own risk
+Use at own risk.